Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	  Level2 - 80% - WARN
 	  Level3 - 90% - CRITICAL

- There are some threshold which are specific to the particulate resource type.
+ There are few threshold  that are specific to the particulate resource type would defined under the resouce type.

 #### System Service Monitoring: